Everything You Should Know Before Investing in Cryptocurrency

 There is a wealth of information online about cryptocurrencies and how to get started with adding them to your investment portfolio.
 One of the easiest ways to begin is by visiting an online exchange such as Coinbase, where you can make informed choices about when and how much to buy or sell, and which also help you manage your investment as you go along.

-Alternatively, by opening an account with an online trader such as Markets.com, you could join speculators in trading or spread betting on cryptocurrencies.
+Alternatively, by opening an account with one of our online partner brokers, you could join speculators in trading or spread betting on cryptocurrencies.
 This enables you to speculate on the value of altcoins without actually taking possession of them, and has the potential for greater gains as well as losses.